51Degrees/documentation/src/info/errormessages.md

 # Invalid Product @anchor Invalid_product

-The product mentioned in the error message is invalid.
-Check that you have access to the correct subscription by checking your sign-up email.
+The product(s) mentioned in the error message is invalid.
+Cross reference this with the mapping in @ref Product_to_subscription_mapping and check that you have access to the correct subscription by checking your sign-up email.
 Otherwise, please see our [pricing page](https://51degrees.com/pricing) for details.

 # Only Add On Product Provided @anchor Only_add_on_product_provided